samuelizevbizua/next-app_v14.2.17/utils/data/README.md

 **Important Notes:**

-- Most of these files will have the "server only" tag at their top.
+- Most of these files will have the "use server" tag at their top.
 - Data fetching with these functions is recommended to be used on server components via async/await.